vlang/v/doc/docs.md

 user := users_repo.find_by_id(1)?
 post := posts_repo.find_by_id(1)?
 ```
+Generics enables you to write flexible, reusable functions and types that can work with any type.
+generics method declarations have a type parameter section delimited by angle brackets '<T>' that precedes the method's return type.
 ## Concurrency

 The concurrency model is very similar to Go.
 To run `foo()` concurrently, just